Deenyul/wanted-queries/README.md

 * Sex: Optional, 1 character in length, alphabet only, F (female) M (male) and U (unknown) are the only accepted entries
 * Race: Optional, 1 character in length, alphabet only
 * Height: Optional, 3 characters in length, numeric only in FII format, where F is feet and I is inches
-* Weight: Optional, 1-3 characters in length, numeric only in lbs, leading zeros to be entered systematically as necessary to change the length to 3 characters in the assembled query.
+* Weight: Optional, 1-3 characters in length, numeric only in lbs., leading zeros to be entered systematically as necessary to change the length to 3 characters in the assembled query.
 * Hair: Optional, 3-10 characters in length, alpha only
 * Offense: Optional, 5-15 characters in length, any allowed
 * Date of Warrant/Violation: Optional, 10 characters in length, numeric in MM/DD/YYYY format (allows dates from 1900 to today +1 day, to account for time zone differences)
-* Drivers License: Optional, 1-20 characters in length, any characters allowed, if included requires DL State & DL Expiration Year
+* Driver’s License: Optional, 1-20 characters in length, any characters allowed, if included requires DL State & DL Expiration Year
-* DL State: Optional, 2 characters in length, State Abbreviations only, if included requires Drivers License & DL Expiration Year
+* DL State: Optional, 2 characters in length, State Abbreviations only, if included requires Driver’s License & DL Expiration Year
-* DL Expiration Date: Optional, 10 characters in length, numeric in MM/DD/YYYY format, if included requires Drivers License & DL State, can be future dated.
+* DL Expiration Date: Optional, 10 characters in length, numeric in MM/DD/YYYY format, if included requires Driver’s License & DL State, can be future dated.
 * License Plate: Optional, 5-8 alphanumeric characters in length, if included requires License State & License Year
 * License State: Optional, 2 characters in length, State Abbreviations only, if included requires License Plate and License Year
 * License Expiration Date: Optional, 10 characters in length, numeric in MM/DD/YYYY format, if included requires License Plate and License Year, can be future dated